raweee/node-red-contrib-whatsapp-link/README.md

 * `Ver-0.1.30` : Message can be send to an  Array of contacts provided at `msg.toNumber`.
 * `Ver-0.1.32` : Socket based `Whatsapp Lite` config node added in beta mode.
 Image message sending support added in chats-out node.
 * `Ver-0.1.33` : Button and list support added, Minnor bugs fixed.
+* `Ver-0.1.34` : Multiple Events reading options are added in Chats-In Node.

 ## Future Nodes
 Currently working on more Whatsapp Node and will be avilable soon -